 - Trace with Binds and Waits.

-Select the Trace with Binds and Waits option as it provides the maximum information which could be helpful to identify the problem.
+Select the Trace with Binds and Waits option as it provides the maximum information that could be helpful to identify the problem.

 2. Do a transaction

-Now perform required transactions on the forms which are taking time like querying form, inserting records or updating.
+Now perform required transactions on the forms that are taking time like querying forms, inserting records, or updating.

 Oracle apps log all these transactions in the trace file.
 Now, here trace is enabled till the time it is not explicitly disabled.
 Whatever action you do, it will get recorded in the Trace file.

 Do not open any other form when the trace is on.

 3. Disable form Trace